 “Steadfast in mind and robust in body, brave and fearless, firm as rock.
 He did not care for jesting or lying; wit and trifling pleased him not; truth, even were it painful, delighted him … He loved bold and valiant soldiers, by whose aid he opened the locks of terror, tore men to pieces like lions, and overturned mountains.
 He was faultless in strategy, constant in fortune, firm of purpose and truthful in business.”

 Shakhrisabz, also known as ‘Kesh’, was Temur’s home-town, birth-place and intended burial site.
-He was eventually buried in Samarkand, the capital of the Timurid dynasty.
+He was eventually, however, buried in Samarkand, the capital of the Timurid dynasty.

 In contrast, a door leading to an underground chamber close by, filled with a single stone casket, was where he planned on staying once dead.
 Bare, simple, small, unadorned save from a few inscriptions.
-It is fully intact to-date.
+Empty, it is fully intact to-date.

 – – –

-Note: Shakhrisabz, some 80 kilometres from Samarkand, was part of my road trip from Nukus to Tashkent in Uzbekistan last year.
+Note: Shakhrisabz, some 80 kilometres from Samarkand, was part of my road trip from Nukus to Tashkent in Uzbekistan.